 Reincarnation #1: Butternut Squash & Tomato Soup

 But I still had about half of the squash left.
 Ack!
-Figuring my husband had had enough squash for the weekend, I froze the rest of the pulp.
+Figuring S had had enough squash for the weekend, I froze the rest of the pulp.
 Luckily during the week I got inspired by a post on Slashfood about a recipe for pumpkin hummus.
 I had found my second reincarnation for the squash!

 It wasn’t my first time making hummus and at least this time I didn’t have to use a fork to squash everything like in the past.
 I modified their recipe because I wanted to use what I had on hand (and of course, make it better).